What kind of expectations should I set from visitors insurance plans?

 What other precautions should I take while my relatives are visiting the U.S.?

-Accidents: Many of our customers call that their parent fell down in the bathroom, and some of them even broke hips or other bones.
+Accidents: Many of our customers call after their parent fell down in the bathroom and broke hips or other bones.
 Therefore, it would be best if they get accustomed to the U.S. bathroom before using it.
-If you already don't have it, you should put a bathroom rug.
-They should also become familiar with how the hot and/or cold water controls work in the bathroom and in the sink.
+If you don't already have it, you should put a bathroom rug.
+They should also become familiar with how the hot and/or cold water controls work in the kitchen sink, bathroom sink and shower.

 Visitors should dress according to the weather.
 In most of parts of the U.S., winter is harsh and it is quite cold.
 It is not a good idea to roam around in saree and in chappals in such cold.
 Therefore, they should either bring weather appropriate clothes from the home country itself or buy soon after arrival into the U.S.